lidija-jovanovska/lidija-jovanovska.github.io/content/english/blog/post-1.md

 > from concern.
 The maximum return would be realized by the alert and enterprising investor who exercises maximum
 > intelligence and skill.

-#### Defensive investor strategy
+### Defensive investor strategy

 The defensive investor seeks a passive, low-risk approach focused on capital preservation and steady returns.
 This strategy prioritizes simplicity, diversification, and a long-term perspective.
 Key principles include:

-- Stock Selection: Invest in large, financially stable companies with a history of consistent dividends and earnings.
+- **Stock Selection**: Invest in large, financially stable companies with a history of consistent dividends and earnings.
   Avoid speculative or high-risk stocks.
-- Diversification: Hold a well-diversified portfolio of 10–30 stocks to reduce risk.
+- **Diversification**: Hold a well-diversified portfolio of 10–30 stocks to reduce risk.
-- Asset Allocation: Maintain a balanced allocation between stocks and bonds, typically 50/50, but adjust slightly based on market conditions or individual circumstances.
+- **Asset Allocation**: Maintain a balanced allocation between stocks and bonds, typically 50/50, but adjust slightly based on market conditions or individual circumstances.
-- Minimal Activity: Avoid frequent trading, market timing, or speculative decisions.
+- **Minimal Activity**: Avoid frequent trading, market timing, or speculative decisions.
 Instead, focus on a buy-and-hold approach with periodic rebalancing.

-#### Enterprising Investor Strategy
+### Enterprising investor strategy

 The enterprising investor takes a more active, hands-on approach, aiming to outperform the market by identifying undervalued opportunities.
 This strategy requires diligence, financial knowledge, and a greater tolerance for risk.
 Key principles include:

-- Stock Selection: Focus on undervalued, overlooked, or mispriced stocks, often identified through detailed financial analysis.
+- **Stock Selection**: Focus on undervalued, overlooked, or mispriced stocks, often identified through detailed financial analysis.
-- Special Situations: Exploit opportunities in special scenarios, such as bankruptcies, mergers, or spinoffs, where inefficiencies can lead to significant gains.
+- **Special Situations**: Exploit opportunities in special scenarios, such as bankruptcies, mergers, or spinoffs, where inefficiencies can lead to significant gains.
-- Market Timing: While not speculating, the enterprising investor is more willing to adjust portfolio allocation based on market conditions.
+- **Market Timing**: While not speculating, the enterprising investor is more willing to adjust portfolio allocation based on market conditions.
-- Concentrated Investments: Unlike the defensive investor, the enterprising investor may hold fewer stocks to concentrate on high-potential opportunities.
+- **Concentrated Investments**: Unlike the defensive investor, the enterprising investor may hold fewer stocks to concentrate on high-potential opportunities.

-### Implementing the Strategy with Python
+## Building the tool that implements the Defensive investor strategy

 The inspiration for this blog post was the fact that I wanted to screen stocks based on Graham's simple heuristics for identifying valuable companies potentially trading below their fair value.
-I knew I could use some of the websites like yahoo finance for some of the criteria, but not for all of them - implemented exactly as Graham defined them in the Intelligent Investor.

-After some research and deliberation, I decided to implement them myself - using my expertise in programming and data, with the help of financial data obtained via the financialmodelingprep API and pandas and plotly for stats and visualisation.
+I knew I could use some of the websites like [Yahoo Finance](https://github.com/ranaroussi/yfinance) for some of the criteria, but not for all of them - implemented exactly as Graham defined them in the Intelligent Investor.
+After some research and deliberation, I decided to implement them myself - using my expertise in programming and data, with the help of financial data obtained via the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs) and the Python libraries [Pandas](https://pandas.pydata.org) and [Plotly](https://plotly.com) for stats and visualisation.
 Not only will this help us find potential investment opportunities, but building this tool ourselves gives us complete control over the criteria and thresholds - something no pre-built screener can offer.

-For this example, we will use data from the S&P 500 list of the most valuable companies in the US market.
-However, the code would work also for any other companies which have the data needed to compute the indicators via the financialmodelingprep API.

-The code used for this walkthrough is available on [Github](https://github.com/lidija-jovanovska/investing).

-Financial modeling prep offers different access plans which you can review on their [website](https://site.financialmodelingprep.com/developer/docs/pricing).
-In short, you can get an access token and use the **Basic** plan for free.
+[Financial modeling Prep](https://site.financialmodelingprep.com) offers [different access plans](https://site.financialmodelingprep.com/developer/docs/pricing).
+You can get an access token and use the **Basic** plan for free.
 However, you won't be able to compute criteria 3, 4 and 5, as they require historical data for more than the past five years.
 This analysis was done using the Starter plan.
+The code used for this walkthrough is available on my [Github](https://github.com/lidija-jovanovska/investing).

-### The 7 Key Criteria Explained: A case study on the S&P 500
+## The 7 key criteria explained: A case study on the S&P 500

-Let's now go through each of the criteria.
-We will discuss the logic behind each of them, the implementation and the results when evaluating it on the S&P500 list.
+We will use data from the [S&P 500](https://en.wikipedia.org/wiki/S%26P_500) list of the most valuable companies in the US market.
+However, the code would work also for any other companies which have the data needed to compute the indicators.
+Let's now go through the criteria, where we will discuss the logic, implementation and results for each of them.

-#### Adequate size of the enterprise
+### Adequate size of the enterprise

 The idea here is to exclude small companies which are potentially less likely to withstand market fluctuations.
 Although there may be great opportunity in such enterprises, the skill and time investment required is contrary to the defensive investor approach.
-Jason Zweig notes interestingly in his commentary in the book that you can nowadays diversify your portfolio, and thereby decrease the risk of owning small companies, by buying a well-diversified ETF.
+Jason Zweig notes interestingly in his commentary in the book that you can nowadays diversify your portfolio, and thereby decrease the risk of owning small companies, by buying a well-diversified ETF (a popular approach nowadays).

 The threshold was set to $2 billion in 2003.
 Adjusting for inflation by using an [inflation calculator](https://www.nerdwallet.com/calculator/inflation-calculator), this would amount to $3.42 billion in 2024.
 We can see that all companies satisfy the filter since these are in fact the S&P 500 companies - the biggest companies in the US.
 This means that investing in any of these companies would satisfy the first criteria.
 However, if we want to use the same criteria for other indexes (say, for emerging markets), this criteria would be useful to determine which companies are of adequate size.

 {{<plotly json="/plotly/10_largest_companies.json" height="400px">}}

-#### Strong financial condition
+### Strong financial condition

 What is a good heuristic that would help us discern between companies in a strong financial condition and ones that are not?